koenstrien/ignitioncomputing/_posts/careers/2023-09-12-Ruby-On-Rails-Developer.md

 ### Responsibilities

-- Work in close cooperation with customers and colleagues to design and build new software.
+- Work in close cooperation with customers and colleagues to design and build new software;
-- Come up with new and creative ideas.
+- Come up with new and creative ideas;
-- Work on front-end software.
+- Work on front-end software;
-- Work on back-end software.
+- Work on back-end software;
-- Work out planning of projects and sprints.
+- Work out planning of projects and sprints;

 ### What we ask of you